Plausible GMM: A Quasi-Bayesian Approach: Empirical Applications

 where the $\epsilon_t$ are generated as the residuals from the linear IV analog of our quantile models.
 Using the resulting $\delta_\tau$, we define priors for $\mu_{\tau}$ as $c \cdot \mathcal{N}\left(0, \text{diag}(\delta_\tau/3)^2\right)$ or as uniform priors over $[-c\delta_\tau/3, c\delta_\tau/3]$.
 To explore varying degrees of prior concentration, we consider $c \in \{0, 0.5, 0.9, 1.0\}$, where $c = 0$ corresponds to the dogmatic prior that maintains correct specification.

-Figure \ref{fig/401k-posterior_gauss_unif.png} displays marginal quasi-posteriors for both $\beta_{X,\tau}$ and the component of $\mu_\tau$ associated with the IV moment condition, denoted by $\mu_{D,\tau}$, under the Gaussian prior for $\mu_\tau$ with $c = 1$.\footnote{We provide quasi-posterior plots for the remaining settings in Figures \ref{401k_posterior_figure_c05onlyPGMM}-\ref{401k_posterior_figure_c1onlyPGMMu} in the Appendix.} For comparison, we also provide the marginal quasi-posterior for $\beta_{X,\tau}$ under the assumption of correct specification ($c = 0$) in dashed curves.
+Figure \ref{fig/401k-posterior_gauss_unif.png} displays marginal quasi-posteriors for both $\beta_{X,\tau}$ and the component of $\mu_\tau$ associated with the IV moment condition, denoted by $\mu_{D,\tau}$, under the Gaussian prior for $\mu_\tau$ with $c = 1$.\footnote{We provide quasi-posterior plots for the remaining settings in Figures \ref{401k_posterior_figure_c05onlyPGMM}-\ref{401k_posterior_figure_c1onlyPGMMu}.} For comparison, we also provide the marginal quasi-posterior for $\beta_{X,\tau}$ under the assumption of correct specification ($c = 0$) in dashed curves.
 We see that the quasi-posteriors for the quantile effect obtained under correct specification concentrate over positive values for each value of $\tau$, suggesting a robust positive effect of 401(k) participation on net financial assets.
 The quasi-posteriors under correct specification are suggestive of larger quantile treatment effects at higher quantiles.

 Looking at the PGMM quasi-posteriors, we see that allowing for departures from correct specification according to our prior leads to substantially more diffuse quasi-posteriors.
 For $\tau = 0.15$ and $\tau = 0.85$, the quasi-posterior for $\beta_{X,\tau}$ now places substantial mass on both large positive and large negative values.
-This implies that, once we allow for plausible violations of the exclusion restriction---consistent with the instrument having up to a \$2,000 direct effect on savings---it becomes difficult to draw reliable conclusions about the lower and upper quantile treatment effect of 401(k) participation.
-The resulting intervals for low and high quantiles from “PGMM-g” in Figure \ref{ExampleII-empirical} span from -7.88 to 18.09 and -13.66 to 33.23 (in units of $10^3$), respectively.
+This substantial spread in the posterior implies that it becomes difficult to draw reliable conclusions about the lower and upper quantile treatment effect of 401(k) participation once we allow for plausible violations of the exclusion restriction consistent with the instrument having up to a \$2,000 direct effect on savings.
+The resulting intervals for low and high quantiles from ``PGMM-g'' in Figure \ref{ExampleII-empirical} span from -7.88 to 18.09 and -13.66 to 33.23 (in units of thousands of dollars), respectively.
 In contrast, the quasi-posterior for the median remains concentrated over positive values, suggesting a relatively robust positive median treatment effect of 401(k) participation.